abcdesktopio/docs/opsdocs/docs/usecases/4.4/demo-abcdesktop-gcp.md

-# Reproduce abcdesktop demo platform on GCP
+# deploy the abcdesktop demo platform on GCP

 ## Requirements